Home » Military and Veteran Scholarships » Fun, Interesting, & Cool Scholarships You’ve Never Heard Of

 The Details: This scholarship is to provide financial assistance and support to those who are coming from an Amish upbringing who have decided to pursue a higher education.

-The Amish only study up through the 8th grade and it can be challenging for those who leave the community to go further.
-In order to apply, a student will have needed to grow up Amish, with their family still being Amish.
+The Amish only study up through the 8th grade, and it can be challenging for those who leave the community to go further.
+To apply, a student must have grown up Amish and have their family still be Amish.
 They need to have their GED or high school diploma and show proof of enrollment or acceptance into a community college or university.

 Website for more information and to apply for this scholarship: Amish Scholarship